DXHeroes/knowledge-base-content/practices/yagni_principle.md

 **Analysis**

-Think if you will need the extra features sometime soon or are you assuming they may be a part of the distant future.
+Ask yourself whether you will need these features  soon or if you are just assuming they might be important.```((

+Suggestion for clarity's sake, to show that the important distinction is in "will you need them or are you assuming that you will need them".
+In the original, a non-native speaker can instead think that the distinction is in the timing (soon vs distant future).

 **Planning**